New advances and procedures concerning Cleft Lip and Palate are constantly being developed. Be an advocate for your child!

 How do I get help for my child?

 Your child should be treated by a qualified craniofacial medical team at a craniofacial center.
-Currently, FACES has information on craniofacial teams located in the United States, the District of Columbia, and Canada.
+Currently, FACES has information on craniofacial teams located in the United States and Canada.
 This is by no means a comprehensive list of all the craniofacial teams.
-Please contact FACES for details at 800-332-2373.
+Please contact FACES for details.

 Am I alone?